evolutics/iftree/README.md

 ### Portable file paths

-To avoid path issues when developing on different platforms, follow these
+To prevent issues when developing on different platforms, any paths in your configuration should follow these recommendations:
-recommendations:

-- Always use a slash `/` as a folder separator (even on Windows).
+- Path components are separated by a slash `/` (even on Windows).
-- Never use backslashes `\` in filenames (even on Linux).
+- Filenames do not contain backslashes `\` (even on Unix-like systems).

 ### Troubleshooting